pikaninja/xcamp-support/README.md

 **X-Camp Support bot**

-This is the support bot for the x-camp server
+This is the support bot for the x-camp server.

-Please be awre its not set up to be copied
+Please be aware it's not set up to be copied.